Thomas H. Ince: Ince-Triangle Studios

 By 1915, Ince was considered one of the best-known producer-directors.
 Around this time, real estate mogul Harry Culver noticed Ince shooting a western in Ballona Creek.
 Impressed with his talents, Culver convinced Ince to move from Inceville and re-locate to what was to become Culver City.
 Taking Culver's advice, Ince left NYMP and on July 19 partnered with D.W.
 Griffith and Mack Sennett to form The Triangle Motion Picture Company based on their prestige as producers.
-Triangle (so named because from an aerial point of view the property had a triangular shape) was built at 10202 West Washington Boulevard (which became the Ince/Triangle Studios, before becoming Lot 1 of the prestigious MGM Studios, and is now Sony Pictures Studios as a result the aftermath of Griffith's The Birth of a Nation.
+Triangle (so named because from an aerial point of view the property had a triangular shape) was built at 10202 West Washington Boulevard (which became the Ince/Triangle Studios, before becoming Lot 1 of the prestigious MGM Studios, and is now Sony Pictures Studios) as a result the aftermath of Griffith's The Birth of a Nation.
 Although a box-office success, the film led to riots in major northern cities due to its controversial content.

 Triangle was one of the first vertically integrated film companies.
 By combining production, distribution, and theater operations under one roof, the partners created the most dynamic studio in Hollywood.
-They attracted directors and stars of the day, including Pickford, Lillian Gish, Roscoe "Fatty" Arbuckle, and Douglas Fairbanks, Sr. They also produced some of the most enduring films of the silent era, including the Keystone Kops comedy franchise.
+They attracted directors and stars of the day, including Pickford, Lillian Gish, Roscoe "Fatty" Arbuckle, and Douglas Fairbanks, Sr. They also produced some of the most enduring films of the silent era, including the Keystone Cops comedy franchise.
 Originally a distributor of films produced by NYMP, the Reliance Motion Picture Corp., Majestic Motion Picture Co., and The Keystone Film Co., by November 1916 the company's distribution was handled by Triangle Distributing Corporation.

 Though Ince had many credits as a director at Triangle, he only supervised the production of most pictures, working primarily as executive producer.
 One of his important pictures as a director was Civilization (1916), an epic plea for peace and American neutrality set in a mythical country and dedicated to the mothers of those who died in World War I. The film competed with Griffith's famous epic, Intolerance and beat it at the box office.
 Civilization was selected for preservation in the National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Ince added a few stages and an administration building to Triangle Studios before selling his shares to Griffith and Sennett in 1918.
 Three years later, the studios were acquired by Goldwyn Pictures, and in 1924 the facility became Metro-Goldwyn-Mayer studios.
 Although many believe that such classics as Gone with the Wind and King Kong were later filmed on that same lot, those movies in fact had been shot at 9336 West Washington Blvd at the Thomas H. Ince Studios.